Learn About Bundles and the Request Lifecycle

 It’s easy to create and switch between resources using the Force.com IDE, which has a row of tabs at the bottom of each component’s window dedicated to exactly that.

-To create a new Lightning component, choosefrom the Lightning Platform options, and then choose Lightning Component for the type.
+To create an Aura component, choosefrom the Lightning Platform options, and then choose Lightning Component for the type.
 Once the main component is created, the Force.com IDE adds additional resources to the bundle as you click the tabs below the component.

 This is one of the two “obvious” biggies.
 Except, actually, what’s obvious about it?
 Let’s be clear about what this means, and then make sure some of the implications are clear, too.